jeromeetienne/threex/src/marbletable/README.md

   * it may be a number in a canvas... simple and the code is already there
 * put it in its own repo. usefull to publish the site

+* DONE when you kill a ball, it doesnt come back
+  * how to remove it temporarily ?
+    * up to when ?
+    * need to reset it later
+  * NOTE: so dont remove it, let them hover on the map

 * DONE if a ball is hit, it is loaded a bit more
   * visualize the load by stars particles
   * the score when destroyed of the load